-The vehicle involved is a 2007 Jeep Wrangler 4-dr 4x4.
 When driving my 2007 Jeep, it has 2x, completely shut off while going about 70 mph in traffic.
 I took it to bondy's Jeep dothan, looked at by service depart.
 And given back - nothing wrong.
 The second time, returned to bondy's, some wiring harnesses were replaced.
 Then recall was issued, took it back-they fixed recall.
 Continued to have issues, been to bondy's eight times.
 It has not shut completely off again that was pretty scary - but the dashboard lights up with errors and I lose power everything (air conditioner, signals, radio, entire control panel, etc?).
 The same thing happened when it shut off completely, so my concern is that it will happen again.
 If I were to pull out onto a highway, that could be it.
 Please advise me on what action I need to take.
 Following is a timeline of what has been going on.
 I have not been able to get anyone from Jeep to call me to help me with this issue.
 I have only been working third party with my local Jeep dealer, who has been great, but has not yet solved any issues.
 4/14/2007 Jeep cuts completely off while going 70 mph on hwy 431 all cluster lights lit up.
 4/15/2007 Jeep cuts off completely again pulling out of the grocery store parking lot.
 4/17/2007 took it to bondy's.
 Got it back on 4/19/2007.
 Service dept stated it was fixed.
 4/26/2007 all clusters lit up like before but did not shut off.
 No air conditioner, radio, nothing electric worked.
 Took to bondy's.
 7/11/2007 same thing 7/12/2007 recall received by mail, took to bondy's.
 8/2/2007 it happened again.
 8/3/2007 took to bondy's left it with the service dept. Do not have it back yet.
-It has been at bondy's 39 days total since time of purchase, in the service dept. It was Friday, August 3, 2007 when this dash wiring issue occurred.
+It has been at bondy's 39 days total since time of purchase, in the service dept.

 See all problems of the 2007 Jeep Wrangler.